Acrimoris/Simple_SAKO_Compiler/README.md

 - ANY binary and octal operations
 - Multiple "to the power of" operations in one equation (my bad)
 - `JEZYK SAS` and `JEZYK SAKO` declarations
-- Using `DRUKUJ` to print multiple statements (currently fixing that)

 ## More information
 For more information on SAKO programming language I recommend checking out [this repository](https://github.com/Acrimoris/Everything_about_SAKO).